BullishVince/BullishVince/README.md

 Name's Vincent.
 I'm a developer in my 30's 😄.

-I used to run multiple websites but the majority got hit by Google HCUs, the only site still running is **[BullishLife.com](https://BullishLife.com)**.
+I used to run multiple websites but decided to close them when the whole AI trend took over.
-I use this website to publish things I know about software development.
-The content can be anything between backend development and infrastructure to UX design, frontend stuff, and blockchains, if I'm interested in it I'll probably publish content about it 😎
+The websites were used to publish things I know about software development.
+The content was anything between backend development and infrastructure to UX design, frontend stuff, and blockchains, if I'm interested in it I'll probably publish content about it 😎

 <p float="left">
 <img src="https://github.com/BullishVince/BullishVince/assets/61637268/62692259-1d95-4bbe-a07f-dad6fe88a399" alt="BullishLife_logo" width="100"/>